 Moreover, better lung health may improve your chances fighting COVID-19 or cold or flu or some other unknown respiratory condition if you get happen to catch one.

 Dancing increases muscular tone and endurance

 Dancing requires use of your muscles.
 Yep, that is how we humans move from one foot to another.
 We use those muscles.
 And not just leg muscles.
 You have to have strong core muscles to maintain balance.
 And don’t forget arms (unless you forgot to use them, and then ask your dance teacher for help).
 So, in the end even if you are doing simple dance steps, you are using many, many muscles in your body.
 The funny thing is that since every muscle works a little, we still achieve great result and it does not feel like work!
 Awesome.
 The final result of dancing will be that your overall body tone will increase.
 That does not mean that you will bulk up like a bodybuilder.
 You muscles will be long and strong and you will look more like a dancer!

 Dancing helps weight management

 Using your body to dance comes with a price.
 A price measured in calories and pounds.
 Yes, we are talking about losing and maintaining weight!
 This is probably the most obvious and desirable benefit for newcomers.
 Many active dancers when they stop dancing for some time often complain that they “gained so much”.
 What do they do?
 Go back to dancing as soon as possible.
 We heard bathroom stories at a recent dance competition when a lady was complaining to her friend that she gained 15 pounds because she temporarily stopped dancing “due to COVID-19”.
-She was very happy that her dance studio reopened and she was able to restart her dance lessons.
+She was very happy that her dance studio reopened and she was able to restart her private dance lessons.